cdmandrews/cdmandrews.github.io/digitalrhetoric/week-03-notes.md

   1. All attribute values must appear in quotation marks, immediately following the equals sign.
 (Watch that spacebar.)
   1. All <code>class</code> and <code>id</code> values should begin with a letter, and must not contain spaces.
 Use lowercase letters and hyphens.
 (CSS is case sensitive.)
 Some attributes allow multiple values, which are separated by a space.

 Today's goals: **write a basic HTML page from scratch** and **begin marking up content for at least one page of your site, to publish at the end of class**.
 Got no content?
-You can fiddle with this raw text of my own CV.
+You can fiddle with this <a href="https://github.com/cdmandrews/cdmandrews.github.io/blob/master/digitalrhetoric/cv.txt" target="_blank">raw text from my own CV</a>.

 ### Terms and things: